 Spring 2013 Scholar-in-Residence

-Frostburg State University (FSU) will host leadership expert Dr. Ronald Riggio on March 7 and 8 for a series of events.
-He will serve as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and his visit will mark the launch of a leadership competency model that will highlight the university’s efforts to educate and develop leadership internally.
+Frostburg State University (FSU) hosted leadership expert Dr. Ronald Riggio on March 7 and 8 for a series of events.
+He served as the scholar in residence for one of the largest interdisciplinary minors at FSU, the Leadership Studies minor, and his visit marked the launch of a leadership competency model that will highlight the university’s efforts to educate and develop leadership internally.
 Developed with his assistance by a Leadership Task Force appointed by FSU President Dr. Jonathan Gibralter, the model, which captures the key indicators of how leadership is taught and developed, will help FSU as an organization to promote something it does well, leadership education and development.

 Dr. Riggio is the Henry R. Kravis Professor of Leadership and Organizational Psychology and former Director of the Kravis Leadership Institute at Claremont McKenna College.
 Author of over 100 books, book chapters, and research articles in the areas of leadership, assessment centers, organizational psychology and social psychology, his most recent books include Leadership Studies (Elgar, 2011), The Art of Followership and The Practice of Leadership (Jossey-Bass, 2008, 2007), Applications of Nonverbal Behavior (co-edited with Robert S. Feldman; Erlbaum, 2005), and Transformational Leadership (2nd ed.), coauthored with Bernard M. Bass (Erlbaum, 2006).
 Dr. Riggio is an associate editor of The Leadership Quarterly and was the originator of the Shoptalk column at the Los Angeles Times, a Q&A column dealing with workplace problems and issues.

-FSU faculty, staff, and students will join Dr. Riggio and the President’s Taskforce on Leadership to officially launch the competency model and to discuss the next steps in the implementation of the model.
-In addition to assisting with the launch of the competency model, Dr. Riggio will discuss transformative leadership and leadership ethics with students in leadership courses and will be featured in a public session titled “Talking Leadership” on Thurs., March 7 at 7 p.m. in the Atkinson Room in the Lane University Center on FSU’s campus.
-The session is open to student leaders to help them consider how to develop leadership within their campus organizations and classroom experiences as well as in leadership in life.
-Additionally, he will speak at the Sloop Institute for Excellence in Leadership, a leadership retreat featuring FSU alumni for competitively selected student leaders.
+FSU faculty, staff, and students joined Dr. Riggio and the President’s Taskforce on Leadership to officially launch the competency model and to discuss the next steps in the implementation of the model.
+In addition to assisting with the launch of the competency model, Dr. Riggio discussed transformative leadership and leadership ethics with students in leadership courses and was featured in a public session titled “Talking Leadership” on Thurs., March 7 at 7 p.m. in the Atkinson Room in the Lane University Center on FSU’s campus.
+The session was open to student leaders to help them consider how to develop leadership within their campus organizations and classroom experiences as well as in leadership in life.
+Additionally, he spoke at the Sloop Institute for Excellence in Leadership, a leadership retreat featuring FSU alumni for competitively selected student leaders.

 Jonna Huseman and Larry Williams